romen-git2/100-days-of-code/README.md

 * **Day 14 -** Mastered the Decorator Pattern to inject "middleware" logic (like timing, logging or retries) into agent functions.
 This allows for cleaner code by keeping business logic separate from operational concerns and enabling reusable behaviors across different tools.
 * **Day 15 -** Implemented the Command Pattern to encapsulate agent actions as objects.
 This decoupling allows the agent to separate planning (building a queue of commands) from execution, enabling features like task batching, undo capability and clear audit logs for complex reasoning chains.
 * **Day 16 -** Applied the Adapter Pattern to bridge the gap between agent's standard interface and incompatible third-party APIs.
 This allows the agent to utilize a diverse range of external tools (like legacy weather services) without cluttering the core logic with messy translation code.
+* **Day 17 -** Implemented the Facade Pattern to simplify complex subsystem interactions.
+By hiding the intricate details of multiple tools (like initializing databases, authenticating and logging) behind a single front door interface, the agent can focus on high-level goals without getting bogged down in low-level configuration.

 ---